GoogleChrome/developer.chrome.com/site/en/blog/insider-july-2022/index.md

 **Nicole:** First, I'm constantly in awe of the projects developers build on the web.
 From the tiniest library to full on frameworks, developers are building amazing things.
 It's a fantastic community of makers.
 And Chrome is taking a bunch of steps to be more connected to these projects.

 For instance, a few years ago we started working with JavaScript Frameworks such as React and Angular.
 And metaframeworks—for example Next, Nuxt, and Gatsby.
 Last year, we started to do the same with UI tools and frameworks such as Sass, Bootstrap, and Material.
-I hope this coming year we can collaborate with Greensock and other tools that make developers' lives easier.
-I just saw Cassie Evans from Greensocks speak at Smashing Conference and it got me really excited about working with folks in the animation space.
+I hope this coming year we can collaborate with GreenSock and other tools that make developers' lives easier.
+I just saw Cassie Evans from GreenSock speak at Smashing Conference and it got me really excited about working with folks in the animation space.

 _So where do we see the biggest opportunity for the Web UI ecosystem?_